normanjaeckel/WLANSimulationGame/README.rst

  WLAN Simulation Game
 ======================

-A system for WLAN supported simulation games for 15 to 25 players in five groups.
+A system for WLAN supported simulation games.
+It is optimized for 15 to 25 players in five groups.

 Requirements